e271828e/Flight.jl/docs/notes/design/framework_spec.md

 All design axes are settled — the formalism, the [component](#g-component) taxonomy, the signal and scheduling model, time and execution, the runtime [periphery](#g-periphery), the declaration layer, the build pipeline, error discipline and the stopped-sim services.
-Only the items ([§16][s16]) — the migration outline, the GUI panel authoring API and the log/[trace](#g-trace) persistence deferral — remain open.
+Only the [§16][s16] items — the migration outline, the GUI panel authoring API and the log/[trace](#g-trace) persistence deferral — remain open.

-Decision rationale, including the alternatives considered and the reasons they were rejected, lives in `framework_decisions.md`, cited throughout as "row N": one row per settled decision.
-Row numbers are stable, so a citation here always names the same row there.
+Decision rationale, including the alternatives considered and the reasons they were rejected, lives in `framework_decisions.md`, cited throughout as linked `D-nnn` entries: one entry per settled decision.
+Entry numbers are stable and never reused, so a citation here always names the same entry there.

 ---